Change the default value for "Preferred part of multipart (HTML) emails" from "Text" to "HTML"

 Updated by Holger Just almost 3 years ago

 When receiving a mail, we extract the text part in order to add a journal node or issue description as a Textile or Markdown document.
 Right now, when there is no plain text part, we use the HTML parsing as a fallback and to try to extract useful data from it.

 However, I believe the original sender will always have more information about the plain data than we could reliably extract.
 As such, I generally believe that the plain text alternative should be generally preferred to trying to extract HTML.
 Still, I see a (regretful) trend to prioritize HTML in certain emails such as marketing or notification messages which makes it sometimes harder to use the plain text part as is due to bad data.

 With that being said, can you show any data to suggest that the HTML extraction produces better results than using the plain text part for most mails?
 My intuition would still be that the plain text part is a better fit for the vast majority of cases I have seen so far.

-#3 Updated by Go MAEDA about 1 year ago
+#3 Updated by Go MAEDA over 1 year ago

 - Target version changed from 5.0.0 to Candidate for next major release